tony20141/tony20141.github.io/projects/project1/project1.md

     *   **Internet VPN (IPsec VPN):** Secure Internet access, encrypted tunnels, but still no QoS guarantees, no SLAs.
     *   **Private WAN (MPLS VPN, Ethernet WAN):** More secure, QoS and SLAs possible, higher cost, longer setup time.
     *   **Intercloud Exchange:** Simplifies multi-cloud connectivity, provides private WAN access to multiple cloud providers.

+##Question #21

+Which action is taken by switch port enabled for PoE power classification override?

+**A. If a monitored port exceeds the maximum administrative value for power, the port is shutdown and err-disabled.**  This is the most likely behavior.
+If the port is configured to override the power classification and the device draws more than the configured maximum, the switch will likely shut down the port to protect itself.

+B. When a powered device begins drawing power from a PoE switch port, a syslog message is generated.
+Syslog messages can be generated for various PoE events, but this is not specific to power classification override.

+C. As power usage on a PoE switch port is checked, data flow to the connected device is temporarily paused.
+Data flow is not paused during power checks.
+D. If a switch determines that a device is using less than the minimum configured power, it assumes the device has failed and disconnects it.
+This is not the typical behavior.
+The switch doesn't disconnect a device just because it's using less power than the maximum.
+    PoE (Power over Ethernet): Provides power to devices over Ethernet cables.
+    PoE Power Classification: Process where the switch and powered device (PD) negotiate the power requirements.
+The PD indicates its power class, and the switch allocates power accordingly.
+    Power Classification Override: Allows manually configuring the maximum power that a port can supply, overriding the automatic classification.
+    Purpose of Override: To ensure sufficient power is available for devices that might draw more power than their initial classification indicates or to limit power consumption.

 **Part IV Review - Key Takeaways:**